lsshawn/mdpubs.nvim/README.md

-# NeoNote.nvim
+# MdPubs.nvim

-NeoNote syncs your markdown notes from Neovim to NeoNote cloud, so your thoughts are always safe, organized, and accessible.
+MdPubs syncs your markdown notes from Neovim to MdPubs cloud, so your thoughts are always safe, organized, and accessible.

 <!-- Optional: Add a cool GIF of the plugin in action here! -->

-## Why You'll Love NeoNote
+## Why You'll Love MdPubs

 - **Effortless Syncing**: Just add `neonote:` to your file's frontmatter.
 The plugin handles the rest, automatically syncing on save.
 - **Your Notes, Your Way**: No more rigid folder structures or naming conventions.
 Organize your markdown files however you like, anywhere on your system.